David Cohen/EMIERT Multicultural Award

 Alabi recipient of 2016 David Cohen/EMIERT Multicultural Award

 Jaena Alabi, Reference Librarian at Auburn University, is the recipient of the 2016 American Library Association (ALA) Ethnic and Multicultural Information Exchange Round Table (EMIERT) David Cohen/EMIERT Multicultural Award for her article entitled "Racial Microaggressions in the Academic Library Environment: Results of a Survey of Minority and Non-minority Librarians."
-The Award will be presented to Alabi during the EMIERT Membership Meeting at ALA’s 2016 Annual Conference in Orlando.
+The Award was presented to Alabi during the EMIERT Membership Meeting at ALA’s 2016 Annual Conference in Orlando.

 The Press Release is available here: : http://www.ala.org/news/member-news/2016/01/alabi-recipient-2016-david-cohenemiert-multicultural-award